E-values as unnormalized weights in multiple testing

 with the convention $\max(\varnothing)=0$. \end{definition}

-\begin{definition}[e-BH procedure (\cite{WR21})] For $k\in \mathcal K$, let $e_{[k]}$ be the $k$-th order statistic of the observed e-values $e_1,\ldots,e_K$, from the largest to the smallest.
+\begin{definition}[e-BH procedure (\citealp{WR21})] For $k\in \mathcal K$, let $E_{[k]}$ be the $k$-th order statistic of the e-values $E_1,\ldots,E_K$, from the largest to the smallest.
 The e-BH procedure rejects all hypotheses with the largest $k_e^*$ e-values, where

-\end{definition} An equivalent way to describe the e-BH procedure is to apply the p-BH procedure to $(e_1^{-1},\ldots,e_K^{-1})$.
+\end{definition} An equivalent way to describe the e-BH procedure is to apply the p-BH procedure to $(E_1^{-1},\ldots,E_K^{-1})$.

-It is known from \cite{BH95} and \cite{BY01} that for PRDS p-values, the p-BH procedure at level $\alpha$ has FDR at most $K_0\alpha /K$, and for arbitrarily dependent p-values, the p-BH procedure at level $\alpha$ has FDR at most $\ell _K K_0\alpha /K$, where $ \ell_K=\sum_{k=1}^K k^{-1} \approx \log K$.
-As for the FDR of the e-BH procedure, \cite{WR21} showed a surprising property that the base e-BH procedure controls FDR at level $\alpha$ even under unknown {arbitrary dependence} between the e-values.
+The p-BH procedure at level $\alpha $ has false discovery rate at most \begin{enumerate*}[(i)] \item $\pi_0\alpha$ when the p-values satisfy p-independence or positive regression dependence on a subset \citep{BH95,BY01}, \item $\pi_0 \alpha \log\{e/(\pi_0 \alpha)\}$ when the p-values satisfy positive regression dependence within nulls ~\citep{su2018fdrlinking}, and \item $\ell _K \pi_0 \alpha$, where $ \ell_K:=\sum_{k=1}^K k^{-1} \approx \log K$, under arbitrary dependence~\citep{BY01}. \end{enumerate*} As for the e-BH procedure, \cite{WR21} showed a surprising property that the base e-BH procedure controls the false discovery rate at $\alpha$ even under unknown {arbitrary dependence} between the e-values.

-Both p-BH and e-BH may be applied alongside a vector of weights. \begin{definition}[Weighted p-BH and e-BH procedures] Let $(w_1,\ldots,w_K)\in [0,\infty)^K$ be a pre-specified vector of weights.
-The weighted p-BH procedure is obtained by applying the p-BH procedure (Definition~\ref{definition:pBH}) to $(P_1/w_1,\ldots,P_K/w_K)$.
-The weighted e-BH procedure is obtained by applying the e-BH procedure (Definition~\ref{definition:eBH}) to $(w_1E_1,\ldots,w_k E_K)$.
+A procedure closely related to p-BH is the p-Simes procedure.
+This is not a multiple testing procedure per se, but instead, it is a test of the global null hypothesis $H:= \bigcap_{k=1}^K H_k$. \begin{definition}[p-Simes procedure (\citealp{simes1986improved})] The p-Simes procedure rejects the global null $ \bigcap_{k=1}^K H_k$ when the p-BH procedure applied to $\boldP$ makes at least one discovery. \end{definition} The p-Simes procedure has type-I error at most $\alpha$ when the p-values are positive regression dependent within nulls.

-\end{definition} A key requirement for the false discovery rate guarantee of these procedures is $\sum_{k=1}^K w_k=K$, that is, the weights have an average of $1$; see \cite{RBWJ19} and \cite{WR21}.
-Therefore, if the weights are obtained from preliminary experiments, classical thinking suggests that they need to be normalized so that their average is $1$.
-Later, we will see if the weights are obtained from e-values independent of $\mathbf P$, then this normalization is not needed, and this can improve power substantially.
+We next present the p-Bonferroni procedure to control the per-family error rate and the family-wise error rate. \begin{definition}[p-Bonferroni procedure (\citealp{bonferroni1935calcolo})] Let $P_1,\dotsc,P_K$ be the p-values.
+The p-Bonferroni procedure rejects all hypotheses with $P_k \leq \alpha/K$. \end{definition} The p-Bonferroni procedure controls the per-family error rate and the family-wise error rate at level $\alpha$ under arbitrary p-value dependence.
+The following procedure (p-Hochberg) controls the family-wise error rate under a stronger dependence assumption, namely, positive regression dependence within nulls, and is more powerful than p-Bonferroni. \begin{definition}[p-Hochberg procedure (\citealp{hochberg1988sharper})] For $k\in \mathcal K$, let $P_{(k)}$ be the $k$-th order statistic of the p-values $P_1,\ldots,P_K$, from the smallest to the largest.
+The p-Hochberg procedure rejects all hypotheses with the smallest $k_{h}^*$ p-values, where